ShadowDara/no-fucking-cors/README.md

 ## Please

-**if you want to use this usually or continious, please deploy this Code to your own Vercel Server**
+**if you want to use this tool usually or continious, please deploy the Code to your own Vercel Server**

+Because this is a free tool and so on it is running over the free plan of Vercel which is obviously limited!

+When the Dataload is getting to big, i am forced to take the server down or i've to increase the cache time a lot and i dont want this to happen

 ## How to deploy